digital-asset/daml/daml-lf/spec/daml-lf-1.rst

-The operational semantics are restricted to update statements which are values according to ``⊢ᵥ``.
+The operational semantics are restricted to update statements which are values according to ``⊢ᵥᵤ``.
 In this section, all updates denoted by the symbol ``u`` will be implicit values.
 In practice, what this means is that an interpreter implementing these semantics will need to evaluate the update expression first according to the operational